Sprial404/discord-milkman/README.md

 # Discord Milkman Bot

 A personal Discord bot I made for my Discord server with my mates!
-This Python bot functionalities are subject to change without notice, but I have listed some of its functionality below.
+The functionalities are subject to change without notice, but I have listed some of it below.

 ## Features
 - **Temporary Channels:** Easily create and manage temporary voice or text channels.